Karashan/DeepSLP/README.md

 If you use DeepSLP in your research, please cite:

-> [Zhang et al.], "DeepSLP: a deep neural network framework leveraging cancer dependency data to predict synthetic lethality in human cells," [Journal Name], [Year].
+> [Zhang et al.], "DeepSLP: a deep learning framework leveraging cancer dependency data to predict synthetic lethality in human cells," [Journal Name], [Year].

 ---